Claudio Teehankee: Career

 Teehankee was Marcos's lawyer in the libel case regarding the movie, Iginuhit ng Tadhana, then became Secretary of Justice under the Marcos administration in 1967 before being appointed as associate justice in 1968.

 He was known as the court's "activist" justice because of his dissenting opinions in many vital cases affecting the Marcos administration.
 He was the lone dissenter in many cases, such as the High Tribunal's decision upholding the constitutionality of the Judiciary Reorganization Act of 1980.
 He also dissented in policies which would seem to curtail the basic liberties of people.
 For a time, Teehankee and Justice Cecilia Muñoz-Palma would dissent together.
 After Muñoz-Palma's retirement, he was joined by Associate Justice Vicente Abad Santos in dissenting.

 It was this activism that made Marcos 'by-pass' him twice for the position of Chief Justice (the most senior associate justice is most likely to succeed after the retirement of the Chief Justice) in 1985.
 It was after the removal of Marcos that he was appointed Chief Justice by Corazon Aquino in 1987.

 Later years

 Teehankee's grave at the Libingan ng mga Bayani.

 After his retirement, he was appointed as the Philippine Ambassador to the United Nations, where he died of cancer in Manhattan, New York on November 27, 1989, at the age of 71.
 He is interred at the Libingan ng mga Bayani.

 Personal life

 Teehankee was married to Pilar Duldulao Javier with whom he had nine children.
 Like Teehankee, his eighth son Manuel Antonio topped the bar in 1983 and also became a diplomat.
-He was also the uncle of Political Science professor Julio C. Teehankee.

 His son Claudio Jr. would be imprisoned for homicide in the 1990s.